 Another educator’s resource in teaching seafood’s sustainability can be found at Gold Medal Classroom’s Fifty Minute Classroom column by Adam Weiner.
 In his March 2016 article, “Teaching Your Students About Seafood Sustainability,” he encouraged instructors to teach the food chain basics to help students make intelligent decisions about what to buy and how to treat the items with which they work.
 In it he lists the Monterey Bay Aquarium and NAA as additional expert resources.

 Ninety percent of all seafood consumed in the United States is imported often from countries that do not have strict environmental and product safety standards.
-Teaching sustainability sourcing, not to mention excellent preparation techniques, to future chefs just makes sense.
+Teaching sustainable sourcing, not to mention excellent preparation techniques, to future chefs just makes sense.

 Photos courtesy of National Aquaculture Association.